 - Data shows Upstart’s AI allows for 15 to 17% lower APRs

-- 69% of loans are fully automated
+- more than half of all loans are fully automated

 - No prepayment penalty

 What We Don't Like

 - Minimum loan amounts may vary by state

 - The website requires a lot of Captcha security checks

 Upstart uses AI to assess loan eligibility.
 The company says it uses over 1,600 data points to assess eligibility.